jonkalev/oldblog/aboutme.md

     I never thought I would be a rancher, even though my grandfather was a cattleman, as was his, and his father before him.
     When life and education led me down the soulless path I changed course and bought my family's ranch.  <p>
     Ranching requires days on end working in solitude.
     It is hard, physical work that connects you to the land, in that connection though is a sublime beauty.
-I write about these experiences on my blog.
+I write about these experiences.

   My choice to pick up a camera came after having a brain anneursym and stroke.
-In the process of recovering I saw what can best be described as compositions in images before I had never seen before, compelling me to photograph them.
+In the process of recovering I saw what can best be described as compositions in images before I had never seen, compelling me to photograph them.

 <p>Inspirations:  <a href="https://en.wikipedia.org/wiki/Jacques_Lacan">Jaques Lacan</a>,  <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>,  <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.